 It was a common belief that if you skipped the first meal of the day that you were fasting.
 Hence the name of "breakfast".
 Break fast.

-As a side note, they that worked physical jobs also ate a light meal in the early morning before leaving for work.
+As a side note, they that worked physical jobs also ate a very light meal or morsel in the early morning before leaving for work.

 In the Bible, people would fast during times of mourning, affliction & persecution.